mlochbaum/BQN/doc/train.md

 So—although not all trains simplify so much—this confusing train is just `` {𝕩>¯1»⌈`𝕩} ``!
 Why would I write it in such an obtuse way?
 To someone used to working with trains, the function `` (⊢>¯1»⌈`) `` isn't any more complicated to read: `⊢` in an argument position of a train just means `𝕩` while `` ⌈` `` will be applied to the arguments.
 Using the train just means slightly shorter code and two fewer `𝕩`s to trip over.

-This function's argument is the self-classify `⊐` of some list (in fact this technique also works on the self-indices `𝕩⊐𝕩`).
-Self-classify moves along its argument, giving each major cell a number: the first unused natural number if that value hasn't been seen yet, and otherwise the number chosen when it was first seen.
-It can be implemented as `∊⊐⊢`, another train!
+This function's argument is Classify (`⊐`) of some list (in fact this technique also works on the [index-of](search.md#index-of)-self `𝕩⊐𝕩`).
+Classify moves along its argument, giving each major cell a number: the first unused natural number if that value hasn't been seen yet, and otherwise the number chosen when it was first seen.
+It can be implemented as `⍷⊐⊢`, another train!

         ⊢ sc ← ⊐ "tacittrains"

 Each `'t'` is `0`, each `'a'` is `1`, and so on.
-We'd like to discard some of the information in the self-classify, to just find whether each major cell had a new value.
+We'd like to discard some of the information from Classify, to just find whether each major cell had a new value.
 Here are the input and desired result:

         sc ≍ ∊ "tacittrains"

 The result should be `1` when a new number appears, higher than all the previous numbers.
-To do this, we first find the highest previous number by taking the maximum-scan `` ⌈` `` of the argument, then [shifting](shift.md) to move the previous maximum to the current position.
+To do this, we first find the highest previous number by taking the [maximum](arithmetic.md#additional-arithmetic)-[scan](scan.md) `` ⌈` `` of the argument, then [shifting](shift.md) to move the previous maximum to the current position.
 The first cell is always new, so we shift in a `¯1`, so it will be less than any element of the argument.

         ¯1 » ⌈`sc
         (¯1»⌈`) sc